 Education and National Certifications

-- There are National Certification exam available to students who successfully complete this program:
+- There are several National Certification exams that are available to students who successfully complete this program:

 Externship / Hands on Training / Practicum

-Although not a requirement, once students complete the program, they can participate in an externship and/or hands-on practicum to practice the skills necessary to perform the job requirements of a professional in this field.
+Although not a requirement, once students complete the program, they have the ability to participate in an externship and/or hands on practicum so as to practice the skills necessary to perform the job requirements of a professional in this field.
 Students will be assisted with completing a resume and/or other requirements necessary to work in this field.
-All students who complete this program are eligible to participate in an externship and will be placed with a participating organization near their location. works with national organizations and can place students in externship opportunities nationwide.
+All students who complete this program are eligible to participate in an externship and will be placed with a participating organization near their location. works with national organizations and has the ability to place students in externship opportunities nationwide.